masible/vectrex-homebrew-cartridge-shell/README.md

-# Vectrex Cartridge Shell (updated)
+# Vectrex Homebrew Cartridge Shell

-Remix of [Vectrex Cartridge Case](https://www.printables.com/model/125566-vectrex-cartridge-case) modified to better accommodate certain cartridge PCBs.
+Remix of [Vectrex Cartridge Case](https://www.printables.com/model/125566-vectrex-cartridge-case) modified to better accommodate RetroElectronik homebrew cartridge PCBs and WireOut-RE.

 The original version of the bottom shell did not fit my copy of [Wireout-RE](http://www.futurevector.eu/Wireout-re.html) at all (PCB too long, and pegs too big), or the r2tronik test cartridge.

-The top shell is unmodified.

 ## License